thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 Website url, which will be the link in the email notifications body:

     WATCHER_URL=https://example.watcher.local

+Now, you can restart your instance and the parameters will be taken into account:

+    docker-compose down
+    docker-compose up

 ##### TheHive Settings
 If you want to use **TheHive export**, please fill the **IP** of your TheHive instance and an **API key generated**.